 They are effective when it comes to killing bugs, and you might notice plenty of insects on the ground after use.
 They are fast and efficient, will get rid of insects with minimal chemical use, and are generally safe for the environment.

-Most of the time, they allow minimal personal involvement with the exception of a handheld device like OneShot’s Bug Zapper.
+Most of the time, they allow minimal personal involvement except for a handheld device like OneShot’s Bug Zapper.
+However, this racket zapper has a retractable handle that allows the device to be placed on a table and used as a traditional zapper.

 The OneShot Bug Zapper promises to eliminate insects upon contact in an instant.
 I can call this an electric version of the common fly swatter because of its tennis/badminton racquet-like design.

 The OneShot Bug Zapper is a decent insect zapper.
-It was able to deliver death to mosquitoes, but for other flying insects, you have to get yourself a bit more involved.
+It delivered death to mosquitoes, but for other flying insects, you have to get yourself a bit more involved.
 Also, forget using it on beetles since it won’t kill them.

 A big plus is its portability since you carry it with you on those hiking, camping, and fishing trips.
 It will also prove helpful at outdoor parties.